10 Best Herbal Creams For Bitter Taste In Mouth

 Glycyrrhiza glabra, commonly known as licorice root, is often used in herbal creams to address a bitter taste in the mouth.

-However, it is important to consult a healthcare professional before using licorice-based products, especially for prolonged periods, as excessive consumption may lead to side effects.
+However, it is important to consult with a healthcare professional before using licorice-based products, especially for prolonged periods, as excessive consumption can have side effects.

 salvia officinalis cream